 Recent evidence suggests that someone who is non-symptomatic can spread COVID-19.
 Other medical authorities question this conclusion.
 Most doctors believe that conventional measures, such as facemasks, provide insufficient protection.

 Call ahead to the health-care facility you are planning to visit so that they can take precautions.
-In an emergency, describe your symptoms, travel history, and any contact with sick people.
+In an emergency, describe your symptoms, travel history, and any contacts with sick people.

 Hand washing is key: wash for at least 20 seconds (singing your ABC’s), vigorously scrubbing your hands repetitively.
 Do the same on your return from all outside visits.